themrchas/country-pages-with-maps/README.md

 # Homepage

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
-Upgraded to Angular 7.3.0.
+Upgraded to Angular CLI 7.3.0.

 ## Development server